HaydenLeBaron/thesaurizate.fi/README.md

 Test files are located in `server/src/__tests__/` and cover:
 - Health endpoint tests
-- User management and balance operations
+- Account management and balance operations
 - Transaction processing (transfers and deposits)
 - Edge cases and validation
 - Balance accuracy verification